RockLikeAmadeus/swe-toolbox/language-reference/rust-reference/tests.md

 # Writing Tests

+Rust tests are just functions annotated with the `test` attribute (e.g. `#[test]`.
 Library projects created using Cargo have default scaffolding provided for automated tests.

+The body of a test function typically does these three things:

+1. Set up any data or state that the test needs to run.
+2. Run the code that we want to test.
+3. Assert that the results are what we expect.

 Tests fail when something in the test function panics.